Costco Merchant Services Review

 Here’s what you’ll find if you open up an account through Costco Merchant Services:

-- Credit Card Terminals: If you’re looking for a simple and likely more affordable card reader that supports PIN debit, credit, EBT, and electronic gift cards, a traditional terminal solution for you may be the Ingenico Desk 3500 offered by Costco.
-Costco offers additional hardware options upon request but does not disclose what those are via its web site.
+- Credit Card Terminal: If you’re looking for a simple and likely more affordable credit card machine for your small business that supports PIN debit, credit, EBT, and electronic gift cards, a traditional terminal solution for you may be the Ingenico Desk 3500 offered by Costco.
+Costco offers additional hardware options upon request but does not disclose what those are via its website.

 - Point Of Sale Tablet: The Ingenico Moby is a hand-held POS tablet so that your staff can settle the bill table side or provide more flexibility of movement at your shop.
 You can accept EMV and contactless payments, and it includes end-to-end encryption for payment security.

-- Point Of Sale Systems: The talech counter-top hardware includes a fairly exhaustive list of features for the standard and premium options (pricing not disclosed) but the most notable include:
+- Point Of Sale Systems: The Talech counter-top POS system from Costco includes a fairly exhaustive list of features for the standard and premium options (pricing not disclosed) but the most notable include:

 - Multistore syncing and management